-Introducing Parque Nacional Tapantí-Macizo Cerro de la Muerte
+Welcome to Parque Nacional Tapantí-Macizo Cerro de la Muerte

-This 580-sq-km national park protects the lush northern slopes of the Cordillera de Talamanca, and has a rainy claim to fame: it is the wettest park in the country, getting almost 8000mm of precipitation a year.
-In 2000 it was expanded to include the infamous Cerro de la Muerte – otherwise known as the ‘Mountain of Death.’
-This precipitous peak is the highest point on the Interamericana and the northernmost extent of páramo, a highland shrub and tussock grass habitat that’s most commonly found in the Andes and is home to a variety of rare bird species.
+Protecting the lush northern slopes of the Cordillera de Talamanca, this 580-sq-km national park is the wettest in Costa Rica.
+Known simply as Tapantí, the park protects wild and mossy country that’s fed by literally hundreds of rivers.
+Waterfalls abound, vegetation is thick and the wildlife is prolific, though not always easy to see because of the rugged terrain.
+In 2000 the park was expanded to include the infamous Cerro de la Muerte (Mountain of Death), a precipitous peak that marks the highest point on the Interamericana and the northernmost extent of páramo, a highland shrub and tussock-grass habitat – most commonly found in the Andes – that shelters a variety of rare bird species.